-With the goal of raising awareness for fine music and to inspire the highest standard of musical performance in Aotearoa, we offer a new ‘mini festival’ – the Auckland String Sessions – to take place in Auckland alongside the final stages of the Michael Hill International Violin Competition.
+With the goal of raising awareness for fine music and to inspire the highest standard of musical performance in Aotearoa, 2023 saw the creation of a new ‘mini festival’ to run alongside the final stages of the Michael Hill competition in Auckland.

-Presented in partnership with the University of Auckland and with programme curation from the New Zealand String Quartet’s Helene Pohl, the Auckland String Sessions will run from Wednesday 7 until Saturday 10 June.
+The Auckland String Sessions were presented in partnership with the University of Auckland and with programme curation from the New Zealand String Quartet’s Helene Pohl, the inaugural Auckland String Sessions will ran from Wednesday 7 until Saturday 10 June.

-Across four action-packed days, Kiwi musicians, parents, students, and their teachers will have the chance to attend free workshops and masterclasses with some of the classical world’s finest exponents including members of the Michael Hill International Violin Competition jury panel, visiting competitors, collaborating artists such as the New Zealand String Quartet, NZTrio and associates of the University of Auckland School of Music and Chiron Group.
+Across four action-packed days, Kiwi musicians, parents, students, and their teachers could attend free workshops and masterclasses with some of the classical world’s finest exponents including members of the Michael Hill International Violin Competition jury panel, visiting competitors, collaborating artists such as the New Zealand String Quartet, NZTrio and associates of the University of Auckland School of Music and Chiron Group.

 Wednesday 7 June